MatthewYurdin/SaveData/README.md

 # SaveData.js

-## Browser Javascript Data Export
+## Simple Data Export for Javascript

-SaveData is a browser Javascript library for saving datasets for easy export to R, Python, SAS, etc. It has no dependencies.
+SaveData.js is a browser Javascript library for saving datasets for easy export to R, Python, SAS, etc. It has no dependencies.

 ## Including in a browser